Jalan Kayu Single Member Constituency

-The Jalan Kayu Single Member Constituency is a single member constituency (SMC) for the Parliament of Singapore.
-It is managed by Jalan Kayu Town Council.
-The current Member of Parliament (MP) for the constituency is Ng Chee Meng from the governing People's Action Party (PAP).
+The Jalan Kayu Single Member Constituency (Note: Kawasan Undi Perseorangan Jalan Kayu; 惹兰加由单选区; ஜாலான் காயு தனித்தொகுதி) is a single-member constituency (SMC) situated in north-eastern Singapore.
+It is managed by Jalan Kayu Town Council (JKTC).
+The current Member of Parliament (MP) for the constituency is Ng Chee Meng from the People's Action Party (PAP).

 History

 Prior to the 2025 general election, Jalan Kayu SMC was established to reduce the number of voters in Ang Mo Kio Group Representation Constituency (GRC), the GRC with the largest electorate.
 At establishment, the SMC had 29,565 registered voters.

 The PAP announced that Ng would contest the newly established SMC.
 He had previously been a cabinet minister and MP for Pasir Ris–Punggol GRC but was defeated by the Workers' Party (WP) when running for Sengkang GRC in 2020.
 The WP announced Andre Low as their candidate for the constituency on Nomination Day, after two other opposition parties pulled out.
 Ng defeated Low by 2.94% of the vote, or 809 votes, the narrowest PAP victory in the election.
 As the best-performing defeated opposition candidate, Low was offered, and accepted, a seat as a non-constituency MP (NCMP).

 After the election, it was announced that Jalan Kayu SMC would have its own town council, a situation last seen in 2011 with Potong Pasir SMC.